AnthonyEgerton/time-travel-testing/README.md

 # Time Travel Testing

-Sample code for "Time Travel Testing" presentation Tips for how to handle testing code that requires the passage of time to pass.
+Sample code for "Time Travel Testing" presentation: [Watch Video](https://vimeo.com/146536576)

+Tips for how to handle testing code that requires the passage of time to pass.
 This includes asynchronous code & code dependent on dates/times.